Ayush-Patel15/CryptoCoins/Readme.md

 It's basically a small website displaying frontend + backend work with the help of Flask framework.

 `NOTE: Scheduling/auto-refresh is not added yet - for real time price check.`

+`NOTE: Website is not responsive as of now.`

 `src` - The folder consist of all the files that are responsible for logic of backend work.
 It has the scraper function and helpers to scrape the required data from different sources.